-If you’ve heard the beauty of Halong Bay, Trang An is the Halong Bay of the land.
-It has spectacular landscape of limestone karst peaks permeated with valleys, many of them partly submerged and surrounded by steep, almost vertical cliffs.
+If you’ve heard of the beauty of Halong Bay, Trang An is the Halong Bay of the land.
+It has a spectacular landscape of limestone-karst peaks permeated with valleys, many of them partly submerged and surrounded by steep, almost vertical cliffs.
 And – best of all – there are very few tourists, so you can really enjoy the serenity of nature.

 3) Bai Dinh Pagoda

-Bai Dinh Pagoda is a religious complex covering a total area of 539 hectare, a size of more than 800 football fields combined!
+Bai Dinh Pagoda is a religious complex covering a total area of 539 hectares, a size of more than 800 football fields combined!
 Located in the mountainous area, the peak of the pagoda offers breathtaking views.
 When you finally reach the top, you’ll be able to see a beautiful temple with gorgeous scenery as a backdrop.
-If you want to find out more about Bai Dinh Pagoda, check out my blog post here.

-As Vietnam is a really cheap country to travel around, I spent around $450 USD for my entire 1 week trip.
-Such a budget really allows you to sleep in a comfortable and beautiful hotel, eat hearty meal 3 times a day, and pack your days with awesome activities!
+As Vietnam is a really cheap country to travel around, I spent around $450 USD for my entire 1-week trip.
+Such a budget really allows you to sleep in a comfortable and beautiful hotel, eat a hearty meal 3 times a day, and pack your days with awesome activities!

 If you have more time to spare, you can go further north to Dalat, Mui Ne and Ho Chi Minh.
-Personally I really recommend Dalat.
-Check out my complete Vietnam Travel Guide for more!
-Happy travel! http://gogobudgettravel.com/destination-guides/vietnam-travel-guide/
+Personally, I really recommend Dalat.
+Happy Travels!